Accomplishments achieved to date

 Achieved – Action item 1: Clarify the use of the integrated packet as a way to apply for promotion for the Biological Sciences Divisional Committee.

-- The option is discussed in the Pathways to Promotion—Tenure Track workshop.
+- The option is discussed in multiple venues, including the Pathways to Promotion—Tenure Track workshop.

 Achieved – Action item 2: Incorporate DEI work in the SMPH promotion guidelines as appropriate.